andreatitolo/personal_blog_zola/content/privacy.md

 # License

-Content of this website is under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+Content and code of this website is under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise specified.